ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Creating-an-ISIS-StreamDevice-IOC.md

 `devHameg_8123.proto` is the name of the protocol file for the Hameg created here.

+Note that the db file should conform to the naming standards detailed in [PV-Naming](PV-Naming), and that ANY value which might be read and set as a block must have a `:SP` as well as a non post-fixed name entry.

 The newly created db file needs to be added to the `Makefile` file in `HAMEG8123-IOC-01App\Db`:
 ```
 #DB += xxx.db